-Kit Harington Does Not Want To Play A ‘Jon Snow’ Type Character Again After ‘Game Of Thrones ‘
+Kit Harington Does Not Want To Play A ‘Jon Snow’-Type Character Again After ‘Game Of Thrones ‘

 Kit Harington is done with being Jon Snow.
-The actor who has played ‘the bastard who could be king’ for close to a decade has said that he has no desire to play a similar character.
-Even though the role made him famous, Harington told Harper’s Bazaar that he’s interested in being part of a project that’s much different from Game Of Thrones in the future.
+The actor who has played “the bastard who could be king” for close to a decade has said that he has no desire to play a similar character.
+Even though the role made him famous, Harington told Harper’s Bazaar that he’s interested in being part of a project that’s much different from Game of Thrones in the future.

 “Maybe something slightly lighter,” the 32-year-old said of the characters he envisions playing.
 “It’s a very heavy, heavy show, heavy role.
 So something which is a bit lighter, a bit funnier maybe.
 Other than that, I don’t really know.”